Camila Cabello: Personal life

-Cabello was in a relationship with dating coach and writer Matthew Hussey, whom she met on the set of The Today Show.
+Cabello was in a relationship with dating coach and writer, Matthew Hussey, whom she met on the set of The Today Show.
 They dated from February 2018 to June 2019.

-She began dating Canadian singer Shawn Mendes in July 2019.
+She began dating Canadian singer Shawn Mendes, in July 2019.
 The relationship caused controversy, as both were accused of attempting to form a relationship for publicity, but Mendes insisted it was "definitely not a publicity stunt".
 The relationship was confirmed after the release of their song "Señorita".
 In November 2021, Cabello and Mendes announced their breakup.

-In August 2022, Cabello began dating Lox CEO Austin Kevitch, whom she met through their mutual friend Nicholas Galitzine, Cabello's co-lead in Cinderella.
+In August 2022, Cabello began dating founder of Lox Club Austin Kevitch, whom she met through their mutual friend Nicholas Galitzine, Cabello's co-lead in Cinderella.
 In February 2023, it was announced the two had broken up.

-Cabello has anxiety and obsessive–compulsive disorder.
-Cabello has spoken openly about engaging with therapy and the importance of looking after one's mental health and well-being.